mczerniawski/pChecksAD/pChecksAD/Docs/Run-Checks.md

 # how to run this

-A sample script that demonstrated a few options
+A sample script that demonstrates a few options

 ## Import modules and Create Baseline